 For your parents it’s often an emotional day and sometimes they are quite nervous.
 It can help to give them clear jobs and let them know exactly what to expect.
 Make sure they don’t take on too much though.
 Mums in particular have a tendency to run themselves ragged.
 Look out for family members who are on the periphery and don’t really know what to do with themselves.
 Mother’s of the groom and step-parents can feel a bit lost.
 They want to be helpful but they don’t want to intrude and it can leave them hanging.
 Make sure they know what is or isn’t expected of them and assign them a task if they want to help.

-Personally I love kids at weddings.
+Personally, I love kids at weddings.
 They make everything a bit more informal and are generally hilarious.
 Babies are no trouble at all as they don’t need a meal and everyone will want to cuddle them.
 Some venues can be awkward about them though so check first.
-Toddlers are a bit more difficult.
-If you have any more than about six young children then I would advise some form of entertainment to keep them busy.
-I’ve seen lots of options from a toy corner to a full on creche.
+Toddlers are a bit more difficult and if you have any more than about six young children then I would advise some form of entertainment to keep them busy.
+I’ve seen lots of options from a toy corner to a full-on creche.

 Don’t feel you you have to invite children though if there are none that you are close to.
 They will talk during the service, run around on the dance floor and won’t eat what everyone else is having.
 You either love all that chaos or would feel much better without it.
 It’s totally up to you.

 Sorting out a seating plan can feel like organising a World Trade Summit.
 Remember that there are no rules nowadays.
 Traditional would be to have both sets of parents and your maid of honour and best man on the top table.
 But if that won’t work then there are lots of other options.
 You could have just your bridesmaids and groomsmen on your table and sit parents with your families.
 Or one of my favourites is to have a sweetheart table for just the two of you and then everyone else wherever you like.
 That seems to work really well and you can decorate the sweetheart table to make it extra special.